PacificCommunity/ofp-sam-proper/arni_test.md

 scripts before running them.
 To achieve this, some general techniques tend to
 help:

-- Scripts access input files using **relative paths** or a shared location (network or URLs), not absolute paths such as 'c:/arnistuff/analysis'
+- Scripts read in input files using **relative paths** or a shared location (network or URLs), not absolute paths such as 'c:/arnistuff/analysis'

 - Scripts are **short** and are run **sequentially**, each script conducting a